jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 * High speed UART and PCM for Bluetooth

 ### 6.12 PRU-ICSS
-The Texas Instruments AM5729 Sitara™ processor provides 4 PRU 32-bit RISC CPUs.
-This is accopmlished because the SoC provides 2 Programmable Real-Time Unit Subsystem and Industrial Communciation Subsystem.
-(PRU-ICSS).
-Within each PRU-ICSS are dual 32-bit Load / Store RISC CPU cores: Programmable Real-Time Units (PRU0 and PRU1) shared data and instruction memories, internal peripheral modules and an interrupt controller.
-The prgrammable nature of the PRUs, along with their access to pins, events and all SoC resources, provides flexibility in implmenting fast real-time responses, specialized data handling operations, peripheral interfaces and in off-loading tasks from the other processor cores of the SoC.
+The Texas Instruments AM5729 Sitara™ provides 2 Programmable Real-Time Unit Subsystem and Industrial Communciation Subsystems.
+(PRU-ICSS1 and PRU-ICSS2).

+Within each PRU-ICSS are dual 32-bit Load / Store RISC CPU cores: Programmable Real-Time Units (PRU0 and PRU1), shared data and instruction memories, internal peripheral modules and an interrupt controller.
+Therefore the SoC is providing a total of 4 PRU 32-bit RISC CPU's.
+PRU-ICSS1 PRU0, PRU-ICSS1 PRU1 and PRU-ICSS2 PRU0, PRU-ICSS2 PRU1.

+The programmable nature of the PRUs, along with their access to pins, events and all SoC resources, provides flexibility in implmenting fast real-time responses, specialized data handling operations, peripheral interfaces and in off-loading tasks from the other processor cores of the SoC.  processor provides 4 PRU 32-bit RISC CPUs.

 #### 6.12.1 PRU-ICSS Features

-Each of the 2 PRU-ICSS includes the following main features:
+Each of the 2 PRU-ICSS (PRU-ICSS1 and PRU-ICSS2) includes the following main features:
-* 2 Independent programmable real-time (PRU) cores
+* 2 Independent programmable real-time (PRU) cores (PRU0 and PRU1)
 * 21x Enhanced GPIs (EGPIs) and 21x Enhanced GPOs (EGPOs) with asynchronous capture and serial support per each PRU CPU core
 * One Ethernet MII_RT module (PRU-ICSS_MII_RT) with two MII ports and configurable connections to PRUs
 * 1 MDIO Port (PRU-ICSS_MII_MDIO)